allevitan/pylattice/README.md

 ## Dependencies

-pylattice only depends on [numpy](http://www.numpy.org).
+Pylattice only depends on [numpy](http://www.numpy.org).
 If you want to plot the calculated spectra, you will need [matplotlib](http://matplotlib.org) as well.

 ## Installation